 Are you wondering what the scariest rides at Disneyland are?
-Hoping to find the most family friendly ones?
-This Disneyland Ride List has you covered – including an in depth Disneyland Ride comparison chart!
+Hoping to find the most family-friendly ones?
+Or maybe you want to know what are the best Adult-friendly rides.
+This Disneyland Ride List has you covered – including an in-depth Disneyland Ride comparison chart!

 For most, Disneyland is the happiest place on earth.

 But often for children (and maybe even a few adults), it can turn from happiest to scariest in just a matter of minutes.

 You see, there are some somewhat scary and thrilling rides at Disneyland – and they aren’t always the ones you might expect.

 For instance, when Jack went for the first time a few years ago, he was TERRIFIED by by Pinnochios Daring Adventure.

 However, he absolutely loved the Haunted Mansion (which, admittedly, kind of gave me the creeps).